busybox42/elemta/docs/smtp_server.md

 ## Testing the Server

-You can test the SMTP server using telnet or the provided test scripts:
+You can test the SMTP server using telnet or the provided Python scripts:

 ### Using Telnet